Rwanda: Macroeconomics

+Financial services

+The financial sector in Rwanda is the third-largest contributor to the service sector and is supervised by the BNR.
+As of March 2025, the sector's total assets stood at FRW 13.6 trillion (approx. US$9.4 billion), representing a year-on-year growth of 23.2%.

+Rwanda has achieved near-universal financial inclusion, largely driven by mobile technology.
+According to the 2024 FinScope survey, 96% of the adult population is financially included, with the majority relying on non-bank mobile financial services.

+Mobile money platforms, operated primarily by MTN Rwanda and Airtel Rwanda, have effectively replaced cash for daily economic activity.
+In 2024, the total value of mobile money transactions reached Rwf 21.0 trillion, exceeding the country's nominal GDP (Rwf 18.8 trillion).
+This high monetary velocity is supported by the government's "Cashless Rwanda" policy and the "eKash" interoperability system, which allows seamless transfers between rival telecom operators and commercial banks.

+Capital markets

+The Rwanda Stock Exchange (RSE) is the principal stock exchange with a market capitalization of approximately FRW 4.6 trillion (US$3.1 billion) as of December 2025.
+In 2024, the market expanded into sustainable finance with the listing the first green bonds and environmental-outcome linked bonds.
+Parallel to equities, the East Africa Exchange (EAX) is a regional agricultural commodities exchange based in Kigali, which operates a warehouse receipt system for stored agricultural commodities, including the use of electronic warehouse receipts in commodity trading.

+The sector is anchored by the Kigali International Financial Centre (KIFC), a government initiative launched in 2020 to position Rwanda as a pan-African financial hub.
+Managed by Rwanda Finance Limited, KIFC provides a legal and tax framework designed to attract investment funds, family offices, and fintech ventures.

 Demographics

 As of 2025, Rwanda's estimated population is around 14.6 million, although estimates vary.
 A decade earlier, in 2015, the estimated population was 11,262,564 (according to the National Institute of Statistics of Rwanda), and the 2012 census recorded a population of 10,515,973.
 The population is young: as of 2024–2025, estimates of the median age ranged from 19.9 to 20.8, with 42.9% of the population under the age of 15, and 54.7% between 15 and 64.
 In 2015, according to the CIA World Factbook, the annual birth rate was estimated at 40.2 births per 1,000 inhabitants, and the death rate at 14.9.
 The current life expectancy is between 68.2 and 70.54 years (71 years for females and 66 years for males), placing it 156th out of 224 countries and territories.
 The overall sex ratio of the country is 95.9 males per 100 females.